 Do robot vacuums work on carpet?

-The answer is that robot vacuums don’t have anything like the suction power of old-school corded vacuum cleaners.
+Robot vacuums don’t have anything like the suction power of old-school corded vacuum cleaners.
 And that’s why they generally don’t perform as well on carpet as they do on hard surfaces.